You are using an outdated browser. Please upgrade to a more recent browser for a better experience.

 Trend #3: Increased need for privacy and security

 More devices equal more data, and more data equals more potential for data leaks.
-The power of personalized data targeting is changing the world — both for the better and for the worse — which means privacy and security issues are now everyone’s problem.
+The power of personalised data targeting is changing the world — both for the better and for the worse — which means privacy and security issues are now everyone’s problem.
 Figuring out what you need to do to secure your event data is key.
-Some wider protections are already in place, like the General Data Protection Regulation in the EU, so you should get used to data governance, especially if you have an international audience.
+Some wider protections are already in place, like the General Data Protection Regulation (GDPR) in the EU, so you should get used to data governance, especially if you have an international audience.

 Trend #4: Integration platforms bring data all together

 One of the biggest challenges event professionals encounter is a wealth of raw data coming from multiple sources, with no real way to make it work together.
-It is critical that events have a data integration strategy so that they can maximize the value of their data.
+It is critical that events have a data integration strategy so that they can maximise the value of their data.
 We will see less of a focus on costly API development and more focus on developing better insights and reporting through integration platforms that create one single location for data and allow different applications and services to give a holistic, data-driven picture of event success.